BradleyA/markit/README.md

 * I use alias release-notes='git log --graph --pretty=format:'\''%Cred%h%Creset -%C(yellow)%d%Creset %s %Cgreen(%cr) %C(bold blue)<%an>%Creset'\'' --abbrev-commit' to help build release notes

 ## Clone
-To clone, change to the directory you want to download into.
-Use git clone into the directory.
+To clone this repository, change to a directory you want to download the files into.
 If you do not have Git installed then enter; "sudo apt-get install git" if using Ubuntu.
 Other Linux distribution install methods can be found here: https://git-scm.com/download/linux.
 On the GitHub page of this script use the "HTTPS clone URL" with the 'git clone' command.
 Copy markit and check-markit to a directory that is included in your PATH (/usr/local/bin, ~/bin).

     git clone https://github.com/BradleyA/markit
     cd markit